Your body's electrical field may be secretly controlling tiny protein blobs

 Circadian V-ATPase Rhythms and Tissue-Specific Condensate Phase Diagrams Determine Chronovulnerability to Neurodegeneration

-Your brain's daily pH rhythm may act as a cleaning cycle for toxic protein clumps — and aging breaks the clock.
+Your brain's daily pH rhythm may act as a nightly 'reset button' for toxic protein clumps — and aging breaks this clock.

 Wound-Edge V-ATPase Activation Triggers Condensate Dissolution Wave as a Rapid Regenerative Signal

-When tissue is wounded, a cellular 'unpacking' wave may release stored genetic instructions to kick-start healing.
+When tissue is wounded, a cellular 'unpacking' wave may rapidly unlock stored genetic instructions for repair.

 Circadian V-ATPase Rhythms and Tissue-Specific Condensate Phase Diagrams Determine Chronovulnerability to Neurodegeneration

-PASSYour brain's daily pH rhythm may act as a cleaning cycle for toxic protein clumps — and aging breaks the clock.
+Your brain's daily pH rhythm may act as a nightly 'reset button' for toxic protein clumps — and aging breaks this clock.